AbdurRahimB/MyPythonProject/README.md

  + GitPod
  + LMS

-## Languages Used
+## Language Used

   + Python

 ## Acknowledgements

-My lovely classmates on Code Institute, Tutors and My Mentor Mr. Alan Bushell.
+My lovely slack community on Code Institute, Tutors and My Mentor Mr. Alan Bushell.

 ## Softwares

 I have used different softwares to prepare this site.
 Here are the used softwares
-  + Adobe Photoshop
   + Windows Image Resizer
   + [Online image converter to .webp](https://convertio.co/jpg-webp/)

 ## Deployment

-Here is the step by step process to deploy this app to the github depository.
+Here is the step by step process to deploy this app to Heroku.
 1. First we need to go to related repository [My Repo](https://github.com/AbdurRahimB/MyPythonProject)
 2. Copy the repository link.
 3. Login to Heroku.com website